rhymeswithvocal/digital-garden/_notes/scenes.md

 - **Tolerance for the novelties** -- space is afforded for mavericks and renegades so that local [[wet blanket regimes]] won't harsh their (weird, transgressive, innovative) vibe
 	- This one is not quite the same as [[psychological safety]] because it's more about safety from judgment from outside the group, but it's definitely similar.
 Psych safety may well be baked into mutual appreciation.

 Building scenes is really difficult.
-Folks like Visa who are proponents of [[learning in public]] might posit that you don't need to go looking for scene-mates, just do your work
+Folks like Visa who are proponents of [[learning in public]] might posit that you don't need to go looking for scene-mates, just do your work out in the open.
+If You Build It etc. etc. etc.

+### Collecting conversations about scene

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">This is how music is supposed to work!
+It’s not supposed to only be a thing some people make and other people hear, it is communal!
+It is evolutionary!</p>&mdash; Jessica Ellis (@baddestmamajama) <a href="https://twitter.com/baddestmamajama/status/1349408278296494081?ref_src=twsrc%5Etfw">January 13, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---
 ### Sources, resources, links